 For information about Graduate Admission, click here

-|Questions or comments with respect to the information presented on this webpage should be directed to Janice Carrington.|
+|Questions or comments with respect to the information presented on this webpage should be directed to Office of Graduate Studies.|

-Note: There is no thesis option in the MPA Program, although those who successfully complete the MPA qualifying exam and have at least a 3.7 average after completing all coursework may also write a thesis as an honors option.
+Note: There is no thesis option in the MPA Program, although those who successfully complete the MPA qualifying exam and have at least a 3.7 average after completing all coursework may write a thesis as an honors option.

 *Please see the Graduate Bulletin for additional details regarding each program’s thesis requirements.